 I found that most hostels were nicer and cleaner to stay than some hotels, so don’t be afraid to book a hostel once in a while, especially if you’re a solo traveller.
 You will meet some amazing people along the way if you do.

 Staying in a Ryokan will give you a traditional Japanese living experience.
 If you are travelling solo this may be a little harder, as most Ryokans require a minimum of 2 guests to make a booking.

 Wifi and Sim Cards

 Although there are free wifi locations throughout Japan, it’s very easy to get lost and lose your wifi signal.
 Many street signs are written in Japanese.
-This is where a portable wifi and google maps saved me, although I found myself on some pretty amazing adventures when when I didn’t know where I was going.
+This is where a portable wifi and google maps saved me, although, I found myself on some pretty amazing adventures when I didn’t know where I was going.